Full of B vitamins and copper, mushrooms make for a healthy addition to your dinner.

 Got some mushrooms that have just started to go slimy?

-Even if you don’t want them right now, you should fry them up, as this can give you an extra 2 days, when stored in an airtight container in the fridge.
+Even if you don’t want them right now, you should fry them up, as this can give you an extra two days, when stored in an airtight container in the fridge.

 Fresh mushrooms that haven’t started to show the signs of aging yet will last 7-10 days once cooked.
 That’s only if you store it in an airtight container in the refrigerator.